amgadmadkour/amgadmadkour.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Data & Applied Scientist at Microsoft and a member of the Entity Exploration team.
-My work focuses on developing techniques for exploring and mining the Microsoft Knowledge graph.
-I’ve completed my Ph.D. at the Department of Computer Science, Purdue University, working with Prof. Walid Aref.
-During my Ph.D., I worked on creating scalable query processing techniques over web-scale graphs.
-Before joining Microsoft, I was a Staff Research Engineer at IBM where I worked in the areas of Natural Language Processing, Machine Translation, and Information Retrieval.
+My work focuses on extracting, exploring, and mining entities from the web to create rich entity experiences in Microsoft Bing.
+I’ve completed my Ph.D. at the Department of Computer Science, Purdue University.
+Before joining Microsoft, I was a Staff Research Engineer at IBM.

 ## Research Interests
-* Data Management
+* Knowledge Graphs
-* Data Analytics
+* Machine Learning
-* Artificial Intelligence
+* Natural Language Processing

 ## News
 * **May 2021:**: Giving a talk titled ["Entity Life Cycle In Search-Centric Knowledge Graphs"](https://amgadmadkour.github.io/talks/2021-05-06-entitylifecycle.html) in the Knowledge Graph Conference 2021 (KGC 2021)